Kikobeats/oh-my-terminal/README.md

 ### spawn

 When your commands output some data or you need some information about the process (like the `PID`).

-This command create a process where the input and the output is connect with the node main process.

 #### synchronously version